appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

     }
     ```

-   This setup allows the workflow to send emails to different addresses provided at runtime.
 5. Integrate the query in the workflow by updating the `executeWorkflow` function to call the query and pass the email parameter.
 The `data` parameter of the `executeWorkflow` function holds all the parameters sent to the workflow in JSON format.
 Use dot notation to access the parameters.

     ```javascript